Hoagie Haven: Menu

 The menu features a variety of items, most of which include hot and cold hoagies, cheesesteaks, hamburgers, fries, gyros, sandwiches, and soups.
 Haven offers some specialty sandwiches including the Body Bag, Heart Stop, The Bloch, and the Sanchez.
 Haven also added several Fat Sandwiches in 2003 inspired by the Grease Trucks stationed at Rutgers University.
 Among the most popular with locals is the Phat Lady, a cheesesteak topped with french fries and mozzarella sticks in the bun.

 Popular culture

 Hoagie Haven is a hot spot in Princeton.
 Many residents and students from Princeton University and neighboring high schools regularly eat at the Haven and it remains popular throughout the night.
 Hoagie Haven serves between 300 and 500 hoagie orders per day and is supplied by Italian Peoples Bakery.
 Hoagie Haven was referred to on The Daily Show as one of Jon Stewart's favorite restaurants during an interview with John Popper.
 Hoagie Haven was featured in the horror webseries EverymanHYBRID.
 Among locals, it is sometimes jokingly called "Hoggie Heaven".
+Featured in series Your Friends and Neighbors with Jon Hamm.